Civil drawing: Standards

 There are different sets of standards for each company, client, government, or professional organizations.
-For example The Pakistan Society of Mechanical Engineers (PSME) standards might not be the same standards that a client has.
-But there are also some standards that can be used in any field such as ASME Y14.2 Line Convections and Lettering.
+For example, the Pakistan Society of Mechanical Engineers (PSME) standards might not be the same standards that a client has.
+But there are also some standards that can be used in any field such as ASME Y14.2 Line Conventions and Lettering.
 Companies often times use standards that published by a professional organization but will add their own standards.
 Some examples of these standards can be having a different method of saving CADD data or plotting procedures.
 Government standards are city, county, or federal codes.
 These standards must always be followed even if the company or professional organization standards are available.
 Government standards apply even when the government is not the client.
 Project Standards are the final documents that are used when designing and building a project.
 These standards can include a combination of different standards from a company, client, or government.
 Before the drawings get released for bids or construction permitting they must get checked to see if they have all the appropriate standards, this is called standard checking.
 This process is usually done by a software.

+For structural drawings, it is important to know the elements and key components that are involved with the subject.
+These elements include beams, columns, and trusses.
+Each of these elements are important because they are what provide support to the structures that will be put to life.
+With structural drawings, you will see foundation plans, framing plans, steel detailing, and concrete reinforcement drawings.
+The foundation plans give you information on what is required as far as foundation walls, footings, and pile foundations if needed.
+Foundation walls are created to help support the structure and to help prevent soil & moisture from entering underneath the building.
+It transfers the weight of the building to the footings to make the building stable.
+The footings help to lock the structure in place, keeping the building from settling.
+Pile foundations are used for taller buildings or when needing to go deeper into the earth to reach more solid ground.
+Long cylinders made of concrete or steel are driven into the ground at the depth required.
+Framing plans give you the details on where beams, columns, and floor joists would be needed, while the steel detailing would give you the requirements for any steel beams and columns.